omidsaraf/home-Loan---Data-Engineering-Project/Metadata/Entry.md

 ### **4. Streaming\_Metadata Table (For Spark Streaming)**

-This table will store metadata for **Spark Structured Streaming** jobs.
-These are typically used for real-time data streaming.
+Tracks metadata for **Spark Structured Streaming** jobs, used for real-time data streaming.
+This includes job status, start/end times, and parameters for each stream.

 #### Sample Entries: